HomeThe best car options and accessories for winter driving

 © Volvo

 Winter tyres differ from standard tyres in three ways.
-Firstly, the tread compound is designed to remain flexible and grippy at temperatures below 7deg C, helping to provide extra traction in cold weather.
-Secondly, a higher number of sipes (thin slits) improve stability and braking.
-Finally, the tread pattern is designed to pick up snow.
+Firstly, the tread compound is designed to remain flexible and grippy at temperatures below 7deg C, providing extra traction in cold weather.
+Secondly, a higher number of sipes (thin slits in the tyre rubber) improve stability and braking power.
+Finally, the tread pattern of winter tyres is designed to pick up snow.
 And nothing sticks to snow better than snow.

 • Heated seats